dib-lab/2015-khmer-wok1-ec/2015-wok-error-correction.rst

 In conjunction with `our work on semi-streaming algorithms
 <https://peerj.com/preprints/890/>`__, we can directly convert this
 into a semi-streaming algorithm that works on genomes, metagenomes, and transcriptomes.
-This is implemented in the `correct-errors script
+This is implemented in the `correct-reads script
 <https://github.com/dib-lab/khmer/blob/2015-wok/sandbox/correct-reads.py>`__.

 Some results